Auto-ANT/Auto-ANT/README.md

 3. Navigate to the folder with the GUI installed
 4. in Conda promt, write "python run_analysis.py".

+## Error Handling
+If an error is encountered while creatinga file, the process for that cell and file will be stopped, but other cells will continue to be analyzed.

+For example, if a cell is lacking sweeps, the firing proprties table will skip that file.
+Other cells on the other hand will be added.

+If an error is encountered, a short, summarizing error description is mentioned in the status window.
+Users can view a more detailed error message within the log.

+Common errors to encounter are
+- NoSweepsError
+    - Raised when there are no sweeps fulfilling the requirement for firing properties
+    - May affect the Firing properties table
+- NoNegativeSweepsError
+    - Raised when there are no sweeps fulfilling the requirement for membrane
+    - May affect the Membrane table, the Neuronal Overview table, or the Current-Voltage linear regression plot
+- WrongRecordingChannelError
+    - Raised when the wrong recording channel is used
+    - May affect all tables and plots
+- WrongProtocolChannelError
+    - Raised when the wrong protocol channel is used
+    - May affect all tables and plots

+## Detailed Logs
+After a run is completed, a button called "Detailed Logs" will become visible.
+Clicking this button opens a new window with the logs from recent runs (since the application was opened).

+The log shows general information about the files being created (tagged as Info), as well as Warnings (tagged as Warning) and errors (tagged as Errors).

 #### If the use of this software supports a publication, make sure to reference the creators of the underlying packages.
 - Instructions for how to cite the key packages are in their respective GitHub repositories:
     - EFEL package (https://github.com/BlueBrain/eFEL)